reubeno/brush/README.md

 ![screenshot](./docs/extras/brush-screenshot.png)

 `brush` is functional for interactive use as a daily driver!
-It can execute most `sh` and `bash` scripts we've encountered, but has known limitations we're iteratively working to address.
-Out of an abundance of caution, we do not yet recommend using it in production scenarios due to the risk that it may not behave identically to your existing stable shell.
+It can execute most `sh` and `bash` scripts we've encountered.
+Known limitations are tracked with filed issues.
+Out of an abundance of caution, we wouldn't recommend using it yet in _production_ scenarios in case it doesn't behave identically to your existing stable shell.
 (If you do find any behavioral differences, though, please report them with an issue!)